What is the best lawn mower for hills? 225 homeowners weigh in

 Mowing a hill is not for the weak of heart.
 It is steeper, more dangerous, and just plain hard.
 We asked 225 owners of hillside lawns to help us find the best mowers for hills.

 Homeowners with a steep slope were the quickest to recommend Ventrac and Steiner.
-Both are machines built for tough country, and both had two models that topped the list: the Ventrac 4520 and the Steiner 450.
+Both are machines built for tough country, and both have two models that topped the list: the Ventrac 4520 and the Steiner 450.
 Both were described as the best of the best, with the best traction and stability on the steepest slopes: the Ventrac with FlexFrame technology and the Steiner with articulated axles.
 These are machines for serious landscapes that a normal mower alone can't tackle well.

 The Toro Super Recycler topped the list, too.
 Respondents like its Personal Pace system, which senses your walking speed and adjusts the mower speed.
 The John Deere X300 Series also ranked high.
-Its low center of gravity and large motor helps it handle the extra work required to mow uphill.
+Its low center of gravity and large motor help it handle the extra work required to mow uphill.

 The Cub Cadet ZTS2, with its wide 60-inch deck and powerful motor, is best suited for large, steep properties, according to many who participated.

-Mowing on an incline may be difficult, but the best mowers for hills certainly help.Reliable Service- Count on Greenpal for professional, proven lawn care
+Reliable Service- Count on Greenpal for professional, proven lawn care

 About The Author